Menu

 Weathering the storm

-Even in the eye of the storm, Caroline and Carl-Viggo were clear that they didn’t want to lay off their two employees in the UK.
+Even during the most difficult times, Caroline and Carl-Viggo were clear that they didn’t want to lay off the Juvinum's two employees in the UK.

 About Juvinum